Louise Linton: Criticism

 In August 2017, Linton was criticised for posting a photo on Instagram of herself accompanying her husband on a trip to Fort Knox on a United States government plane, using hashtags to highlight the designer clothing and accessories she wore.
 In her reply, she called the critic "adorably out of touch", and suggested that she contributed more to the US economy and paid more in taxes than the woman criticising her.
 Following extensive publicity, Linton apologised for both her initial post and her response to criticism released by her publicist, saying "it was inappropriate and highly insensitive".
 The couple reimbursed the government for the travel costs.
 Citizens for Responsibility and Ethics in Washington filed a Freedom of Information Act request for the authorisation and costs of the trip, noting the trip "seems to have been planned around the solar eclipse."
 Later, Linton said she was a "bozo" for the Instagram post.

 The Treasury's Office of Inspector General reviewed the 2017 flight taken by Mnuchin and Linton.
 ABC News reported in September 2017 that the office had opened a second inquiry following reports that Mnuchin had requested use of a government jet to take him and Linton on their honeymoon in Scotland, France and Italy.

-In November 2017, Linton and Mnuchin sparked a new wave of criticism when they were photographed holding a sheet of dollar bills – the first to include Mnuchin's signature – at the Bureau of Engraving and Printing.
+In November 2017, Linton and Mnuchin sparked a wave of mockery among social media users when they were photographed holding a sheet of dollar bills – the first to include Mnuchin's signature – at the Bureau of Engraving and Printing.

 In January 2018, Linton was one of many celebrities, sports stars, journalists and politicians who were outed by The New York Times for allegedly purchasing fake followers – some of whom used information copied from real people – on various types of social media in order to overstate her following.

 Personal life

 Linton was married to Los Angeles defence attorney Ronald Richards from 2006 to 2009.

-Linton met Mnuchin through mutual friends at a 2013 wedding reception in Los Angeles.
+Linton met Steven Mnuchin through mutual friends at a 2013 wedding reception in Los Angeles.
 The pair were engaged in 2015 after dating for two years.
 On 24 June 2017, Linton married Mnuchin.
 The civil ceremony, at which Vice President Mike Pence officiated, took place at the Andrew W. Mellon Auditorium in Washington, D.C.
+In 2023, she had a daughter with Mnuchin.